 In the case of: Claim for:

-Northeast Regional Medical Center Provider Cost Reimbursement Determination for Cost Reporting Periods Ending: May 31, 2011
+Northeast Regional Medical Center Provider Cost Reimbursement Determination for Cost Reporting Periods Ending: May 31, 2009

 Provider

 vs.

-WPS Government Health Administrators Review of: PRRB Dec.
-No. 2019-D38 Dated: August 30, 2019
+WPS Government Health Review of:

+Administrators PRRB Dec.
+No. 2020-D4

+Dated: February 24, 2020

 Medicare Administrative Contractor

 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
 The review is during the 60-day period in § 1878(f) (1) of the Social Security Act (Act), as amended (42 USC 139500 (f)).
 The parties were notified of the Administrator's intention to review the Board's decision.
 CMS' Center for Medicare (CM) and the Medicare Administrative Contractor (MAC) submitted comments, requesting reversal of the Board's decision.
-Comments were also received from the Provider requesting that the Administrator affirm the Board's decision.
+The Provider did not submit comments.
 All comments were timely received.
 Accordingly, this case is now before the Administrator for final agency review.